 9The choice of conditioning variables for the estimation of the propensity score builds upon the work of Behrman et al. (2012), and Angelucci and Attanasio (2013).
-In the estimation of this probit model, we focus on the subset of covariates pertaining to household composition, dwelling characteristics, financial indicators (whether the household has some previous loans, and savings).
-We also include variables pertaining household participation in other social programs (milk subsidy, breakfast subsidy, and tortilla subsidy), educational attainment of the mother and father, and an index of poverty incidence in the state in which the household resides using the marginality measures presented in Figure 1.
+In the estimation of this probit model, I focus on the subset of covariates pertaining to household composition, dwelling characteristics, financial indicators (whether the household has some previous loans, and savings).
+I also include variables pertaining household participation in other social programs (milk subsidy, breakfast subsidy, and tortilla subsidy), educational attainment of the mother and father, and an index of poverty incidence in the state in which the household resides.
+Flores (2021) provides a more detailed explanation on the significant differences in these characteristics between participant and non-participant households at baseline.

-10We impose the MDID's common support condition required for the identification of ATT by first using a minimamaxima approach that only takes the range of propensity scores for which there is some positive amount of observations in both comparison groups.
-Following Heckman, Ichimura and Todd (1997), we further trim the top and bottom 2% of the resulting propensity score distribution.
-This ensures that we implement the estimator on a region of higher overlap between the two comparison groups.
+10I impose the MDID's common support condition required for the identification of ATT by first using a minima-maxima approach that only takes the range of propensity scores for which there is some positive amount of observations in both comparison groups.
+Following Heckman, Ichimura and Todd (1997), I further trim the top and bottom 2% of the resulting propensity score distribution.
+This ensures that I implement the estimator on a region of higher overlap between the two comparison groups.